kubewarden/ingress-policy/README.md

 This command requires the following binaries to be installed on your system:

-  * Kubewarde policy-testdrive: it can be downloaded by [this page](https://github.com/kubewarden/policy-server/releases)
+  * Kubewarden policy-testdrive: it can be downloaded by [this page](https://github.com/kubewarden/policy-server/releases)
   * [bats](https://github.com/sstephenson/bats), the Bash Automated Testing System